spyder-ide/spyder-docs/doc/installation.rst

 With Anaconda, just run (in Anaconda Prompt if on Windows) ``conda update anaconda`` to update the distribution as a whole and ``conda update spyder`` to update Spyder specifically.

 If you installed Spyder via the advanced/cross-platform method, ``pip``, run ``pip install --upgrade spyder``.
-This command will also update all Spyder dependencies, so we recommend you use an isolated ``virtualenv`` or ``venv`` environment to avoid any potential unintended effects on other installed packages.
+This command will also update all Spyder dependencies, so we recommend you use an isolated ``venv`` environment to avoid any potential unintended effects on other installed packages.

-.. _install-from-source: